dos-group/vessim/docs/index.rst

     - **Quality Assurance**: Apply Vessim in continuous integrating testing or use it to validate software roll-outs in a controlled environment.

 Vessim is based on `Mosaik <https://mosaik.offis.de>`_, a general-purpose co-simulation framework.
-It can simulate large numbers of microgrids in parallel, comes with ready-to-use datasets, can execute simulated experiments faster than real-time, and is easily extendible with new simulators of any platform through Mosaik's TCP interface.
+It can simulate large numbers of microgrids in parallel, comes with ready-to-use datasets, can execute simulated experiments faster than real-time, and is easily extendable with new simulators of any platform through Mosaik's TCP interface.

 Installation